Tushar625/Retro-Pong-Console-DIY/readme.md

 - **Rotary Encoders** → Paddle movement (mapped to keypresses).
 - **Buttons** → Quit (`Esc`), Pause (`P`), Restart (`R`).

-Just plug it in, open the Pong game in your browser, and you're ready to play.
+Just plug it in, open the [Pong clone](https://freepong.org/) in your browser, and you're ready to play.

 ## 🧩 Libraries Used